What Is Junkware and How Do You Remove It?

 Junkware is any kind of unwanted software capable of clogging up your system and slowing down your device.

-The term describes any applications or programs pre-installed onto your computer or phone without your consent.
-You may have also unwittingly downloaded them yourself.
-Because they tend to take up space in your device, they can be a bit troublesome, but that’s often just the beginning of your problems.
+Put simply, junkware consists of apps or programs pre-installed onto your computer or phone without your consent.
+You may have also unwittingly downloaded some yourself.
+Because they tend to take up space in your device, they can be a bit troublesome, but that’s often just the start of your problems.

 What are the different types of junkware?